 Actually, a diet high in fiber aids weight loss, and significantly reduce the risk of obesity.
 We should consume about 28g of fiber per 2,000 calories.

 Hence, prefer consuming whole grapefruit, instead of grapefruit juice.
-In fact, a whole grapefruit has about 2.7g of fiber and only 75 calories.
+In fact, a whole grapefruit has decent amounts of fiber and only 75 calories.
 Therefore, whole grapefruit is good for losing weight.

 What’s the best time to drink the Vitamin C-rich grapefruit juice?